Proxy war: Effects

 Proxy wars can have a huge impact, especially on the local area.
 A proxy war with significant effects occurred between the United States and the Soviet Union during the Vietnam War.
 Operation Rolling Thunder, a U.S bombing campaign in North Vietnam destroyed significant amounts of infrastructure.
 Many bombs were also dropped on North Vietnamese supply routes in Cambodia and Laos.
 Equally, if not more, significant was the Soviet–Afghan War, which saw the U.S. fund the Afghan mujahideen against the invading Soviet forces (see Operation Cyclone).
 This war cost hundreds of thousands of lives and billions of dollars, bankrupting the Soviet Union and contributing to its collapse.

 The conflict in the Middle East between Saudi Arabia and Iran is another example of the destructive impact of proxy wars.
 Since 2003, nearly 500,000 have died in the Iraqi conflict.
 Since 2011, more than 500,000 have died in the Syrian Civil War.
-In the Yemeni Civil War, over 1,000 have died in April 2015.
-In the war in Afghanistan, more than 17,000 were killed between 2009 and 2015.
+Over 377,000 people had died in the Yemeni Civil War by early 2022.
+In the war in Afghanistan, more than 176,000 were killed between 2001 and 2021.
 In Pakistan, more than 57,000 have been killed since 2003.

 In general, lengths, intensities, and scales of armed conflicts are often greatly increased if belligerents' capabilities are augmented by external support.
 Belligerents are often less likely to engage in diplomatic negotiations, peace talks are less likely to bear fruit, and damage to infrastructure can be many times greater.